juandazeng/strix-halo-setup/README.md

 # Strix Halo on headless Fedora 44

+Tested on GMKtec EVO-X2 96GB

-## Unified Memory Config - BIOS Setup
+## 1. Unified Memory Config
+a.
+BIOS Setup
 * Go to the Advanced tab
 * Select GFX Configuration
 * Under iGPU Configuration, change UMA Size from `Auto` to `UMA_SPECIFIED`
 * Set to between 512MB to 2GB (depends on monitor resolution)
 * Save and exit

-## Unified Memory Config - Linux
+b.
+Linux Setup (Fedora)
 * Calculate the number of pages: `(94 * 1024 * 1024) / 4.096 = 24064000`
   where `94` is the desired GB of unified memory